cyberstudio/cybsi-sdk/docs/user/examples.rst

 In the example below we pass IP received from enrichment task to an imaginary system.
 The system can magically tell if IP is IoC or not.
-We form an observation from results and register the observation in Cybsi API.
+We form an observation from results and register the observation in Threat Analyzer API.

 The example can be used as a general boilerplate for connectors to external databases.